elastic/elasticsearch-rails/README.md

 ```

 You can generate a simple Ruby on Rails application with a single command
-(see the [other available templates](https://github.com/elastic/opensearch-rails/tree/main/opensearch-rails#rails-application-templates)).
-You'll need to have an Elasticsearch cluster running on your system before generating the app.
+(see the [other available templates](https://github.com/compliance-innovations/opensearch-rails/tree/main/opensearch-rails#rails-application-templates)).
+You'll need to have an OpenSearch cluster running on your system before generating the app.
 The easiest way of getting this set up is by running it with Docker with this command:

 ```bash
   docker run \